 ModRes header key

-The header key “ModRes” is used to encode mass modifications on amino acids (residues) where a controlled vocabulary entry in neither Unimod nor PSI-MOD is available, or for custom applications.
+The header key “ModRes” is used to encode mass modifications on amino acids (residues) where a controlled vocabulary entry is available in neither Unimod nor PSI-MOD, or for custom applications.
 Two other terms (ModResPsi and ModResUnimod) are preferred and should be used when possible.
 The format of this term is (position|accession|name|OptionalTag).
 See the table below for a series of examples, both legal and illegal.
 Position counting begins with 1.
 The accession field may be empty if no accession number is available.
 However, the name field must be provided.
 Since no amino acid may be specified, the modification is presumed to apply to all possible residues in that position, unless specified in the custom lookup file.
 If the reading software can understand the modification, it is up to the reading software to ensure that the modification is applicable to the target residue.
 The tags MAY be defined in the file header via the CustomTag keyword as described in section 3.3.4.